TomW92/TomW92.github.io/_pages/about.md

 Hi, my name is Tom!

 I am a cognitive neuroscientist based at the University of Bern.
 My research focusses on affective states, memory, and I am passionate about transparent and reproducible science.

-Feel free to reach out to me for research collaborations or inquiries.
+Feel free to reach out for research collaborations or inquiries.